artagnon/clayoven/README.md

                 = topic
 ```

-The site-generation engine works closely with git; it incrementally builds only pages that changed, according to git.
-It also pulls out the created-timestamp (`authdate`) and last-modified-timestamp (`pubdate`) from the git information, respecting moves.
-As long as there is a significant correlation between old content and new content, authdate is calculated on the old content; content matters, not files.
+The site-generation engine works closely with git, and builds are incremental by default; it mostly Just Works, and when it doesn't, there's an option to force a full build.
+The engine also pulls out the created-timestamp (`authdate`) and last-modified-timestamp (`pubdate`) from the git object store, respecting moves.
+As long as there is a significant correlation between old content and new content, `authdate` is calculated on the old content.

 ## Usage

-Install the `slim` and `sitemap_generator` gems, and run `clayoven` on your website-repository's directory; on a first-run, necessary simple template-files will be created.
+Install the `slim` and `sitemap_generator` gems, and run `clayoven` in an empty directory; on a first-run, the necessary template-files are created, and git is initialized.
 An `index.html` is produced.

 - Run `clayoven` on your website's repository to generate HTML files incrementally based on the current git index.
 - Run `clayoven aggressive` to regenerate the entire site along with a `sitemap.xml`.
-You can run this occassionally, when you create new pages.
+You can run this occassionally, when you add or remove files.
 - Run `clayoven httpd` to preview your website locally.

 Use MathJax to render the LaTeX.

 ## Configuration

-`.clayoven/hidden` is a list of IndexFiles that should be built, but not displayed in the sidebar.
+`.clayoven/hidden` is a list of `IndexFiles` that should be built, but not displayed in the sidebar.
 You would want to use it for your 404 page.

 ## Workflow and vscode integration